anujdutt9/ESPCN/README.md

 # Contributions

-If you find a bug, create a GitHub issue, or even better, submit a pull request.
-Similarly, if you have questions, simply post them as GitHub issues.
+If you find a bug or have any other issue/question, please create a GitHub issue, or submit a pull request.

 # Credits